samkenxstream/SamKenX-zkevm-doc/mkdocs/docs/zkEVM/zkProver/State-Machines/Overview/zkProver-State-Machines.md

 The zkProver follows modularity of design to the extend that, except for a few components, it is mainly a cluster of state machines.
-It has a total of fourteen (14) state machines;
+It has a total of thirteen (13) state machines;

 - The Main State Machine,
 - Secondary state machines; The Binary SM, The Storage SM, The Memory SM, The Arithmetic SM, The Keccak Function SM, The PoseidonG SM,
-- Auxiliary state machines; The Padding-PG SM, The Padding-KK SM, The Nine2One SM, The Memory Align SM, The Norm Gate SM, The Byte4 SM, The ROM SM.
+- Auxiliary state machines; The Padding-PG SM, The Padding-KK SM, The Bits2Field SM, The Memory Align SM, The Byte4 SM, The ROM SM.